Camphul/Trampoline/trampoline-common/README.md

 # trampoline-common

-Common components/services that aren't quite big enough for their dedicated starter.

-**WIP**
+Common components that are used in nearly all trampoline modules.